 When do I need to move to adult health care?

 skill and knowledge levels and whether you are prepared for the transfer to adult services.
-The age of transfer will differ for each young person but should occur before your 19thbirthday.
-However, you don't have to wait until you're 19; you may
+The age of transfer will differ for each young person but should occur before your 18th birthday.
+However, you don't have to wait until you're 18; you may

 be ready to transfer before this time.
-This is a decision that you will make alongside your health care team and your parents/carers and will be influenced by whether you are studying or working or whether there is a suitable service closer to your home.
-Transfer
+This is a decision that you will make alongside your health care team and your parents/carers.

 How can I get my medical history from the RCH?